 As Dr Carole explains: “To completely manage a child with congenital cataracts requires more than surgery.
-Elizabeth will need many years of visits for visual rehabilitation after the actual surgery, and this requires dedication on the part of her family, her eye doctors and the low-vision rehabilitation team.
+Elizabeth will need many years of visits for visual rehabilitation after the actual surgery.
+This requires dedication on the part of her family, her eye doctors and the low-vision rehabilitation team.

 In the Pacific, post-surgery visual rehabilitation structures are virtually non-existent.
 It makes me sad that visual outcomes are often less than optimal, despite successful surgery.”